-The Framework contemplates Terms of Use that would have some common terms and some terms that are specific to a particular Eligible User Group.
+Summary of Framework Response: The Framework contemplates Terms of Use that would have some common terms and some terms that are specific to a particular Eligible User Group.

-This is, again, reasonable and appropriate – as long as there is sufficient multistakeholder involvement in and oversight of the drafting process, to avoid self-serving terms drafted by and for a particular Eligible User Group (or by an Authenticating Body allied with a User Group).
+Comment: This is, again, reasonable and appropriate – as long as there is sufficient multistakeholder involvement in and oversight of the drafting process, to avoid self-serving terms drafted by and for a particular Eligible User Group (or by an Authenticating Body allied with a User Group).

 16. How would the Terms of Use be developed?

-The Framework contemplates development by ICANN org “in consultation with the GAC and the European Data Protection Board,” with each “Authenticating Body” responsible for developing “additional safeguards” for the corresponding User Group.
+Summary of Framework Response: The Framework contemplates development by ICANN org “in consultation with the GAC and the European Data Protection Board,” with each “Authenticating Body” responsible for developing “additional safeguards” for the corresponding User Group.

-This proposal is quite remarkable, in that multistakeholder involvement is entirely absent.
+Comment: This proposal is quite remarkable, in that multistakeholder involvement is entirely absent.
 This needs to be substantially revised so that there is multistakeholder involvement and oversight.
 The Terms are the cornerstone of practical and enforceable safeguards.

 17. What types of safeguards would be included in the Terms of Use?

-The Framework lists a number of categories of safeguards, but the paper is silent about the duration of retention and final deletion of accessed data.
+Summary of Framework Response: The Framework lists a number of categories of safeguards, but the paper is silent about the duration of retention and final deletion of accessed data.
 The proposal also mentions a number of community suggestions, including penalties for abuse/non-compliance with safeguards, an alternative dispute resolution mechanism to allow recourse against users who have abused the access model, and rate limiting of queries for non-public WHOIS data.

-The ALAC supports the safeguards proposed by ICANN org.
+Comment: The ALAC supports the safeguards proposed by ICANN org.
 In addition, safeguards around the timing of retention and deletion should be made explicit.
 One possible option is to make the intended data retention period part of the data access request, along with a statement of purpose that covers the proposed use of the data and its retention.
 As noted above, the safeguards should make it clear that the authorized users should not be able to accumulate data that they acquire through their access to Whois, e.g., in order to build a shadow database.

 Non-compliance by Users and by Registries/Registrars is a problem that can reasonably be anticipated, although what constitutes substantive non-compliance, as opposed to simple error, must be clarified.
 For true acts of non-compliance, some form of “teeth” would be a good idea, such as suspending access rights in whole or in part for a period of time.
 We would not recommend penalties beyond that.
 We don’t know what, if anything, would constitute “abuse” and thus are wary about discussing it, especially since it is a loaded term that could be intended to cast Users in a negative light (as potential “abusers”).
 The processes for properly identifying the abusing User and for an aggrieved party (or even a “do-gooder”) to report such abuse.